mr-nart/Kingmaker/Major Locations/Brevoy.md

 The **Lake of Mists and Veils** forms the northern border.
 Along the coast is *Winterbreak Bay*.
 East of the bay is *Acuben Isle*, an island about 45 miles long.
 West of the bay is *Claw Point*, the highly inaccessible northernmost point of the Brevic mainland.

 The **Icerime Peaks** form the eastern border with Old Iobaria.
 The mountain range ends as it approaches the southern border, transitioning into the *Valley of Fire*.
-The land in this valley has remained blackened and melted ever since [[Historical Figures#Choral the Conqueror]]'s red ragon allies scourged inthe land in 4499 AR, destroying the [[Aldori Swordlords]]' last great army.
+The land in this valley has remained blackened and melted ever since [[Historical Figures#Choral the Conqueror]]'s red dragon allies scourged in the land in 4499 AR, destroying the [[Aldori Swordlords]]' last great army.

 The **Golushkin Mountains** form a portion of the western border with Numeria.